As of 2022: Spreading goodness through Work and Life continue, because #LoveWins

-2014: Transition to working privately in reducing suicide risk and grief support and more, including The Intersection of Art And Mental Health with my Talk With ME podcast, and hosting events featuring poets and other artists.
+2014: Transition to working privately in reducing suicide risk, grief support, support for trans and nonbinary youth and adults, and more, including The Intersection of Art And Mental Health with my Talk With ME podcast, and hosting events featuring poets and other artists.

 2013: Late-March, I severely broke my right leg.
 In April, thanks to my leadership, Headquarters, Inc. received Crisis Center Excellence Award from the American Association of Suicidology.
 Late-November, I was fired.
 Late-December, I began hosting Talk With ME on internet radio based in Lawrence, Kansas.